Dovir History, Family Crest & Coats of Arms

 Today Dover Castle in Kent survives as a major tourist attraction attracting over 350,000 people annually.
 Beginnings of the present structure were founded in the 11th century.
 It has been a defensive stronghold through the centuries including through World War I and II.
 As the largest castle in England, it has a unique vantage point overlooking the harbour below.
 The Roman lighthouse at Dover Castle attests to the importance of the position since ancient days.

-Important Dates for the Dovir family
+Early History of the Dovir family

 This web page shows only a small excerpt of our Dovir research.
 Another 79 words (6 lines of text) covering the years 1575, 1641, 1612, 1852, 1965, 1660, 1742 and 1720 are included under the topic Early Dovir History in all our PDF Extended History products and printed products wherever possible.